Ley789/SimpleRayTracer/Thesis/thesis.md

 Some techniques for shading machine rederings of soilds is a paper of Arthur Appel published in 1968 \cite{appel} it is the first approach to ray tracing.
-He represented light rays as mathematical lines and checked if there is a intersection with a object.
+He represented light rays as mathematical lines and checked if there is a intersection with an object.
 After a intersection the light rays aren't traced further, also known as Ray Casting.
 These process doesn't considered shadows or reflections.